Getting Started with ITS

 Welcome!
 Information Technology Services (ITS) is here to help.
 For those of you new to the university or wanting to learn more about the technology offered on campus, we have compiled a list of ITS resources available to help your collegiate career.

-You should already have a UT Electronic Identification (EID) and password.
-You’ll need your EID to log in to online university services like UT Direct.
-Remember, your EID provides access to your grades, finances, and other personal information, so you should NEVER share your password.
-EID help is available through the UT EID Self-Service Tools.
+Your UT Electronic Identity (EID) and password provides access to your grades, finances and personal information, so NEVER share your password.
+EID help is available at: www.utexas.edu/eid

 Every year students get caught sharing copyrighted material, which can result in being placed on academic probation and having to pay significant settlement fees.
 The university cannot protect you against allegations of copyright infringement.
 The best way to protect yourself is to read the Acceptable Use Policy (AUP) and abide by its rules.
 Familiarize yourself with the AUP to make sure you are following the rules.